EdwinWalela/edwinwalela/content/posts/express-route-handling.md

 The assumption is that we have queried a database and got back an array of restaurants.

-To send back a JSON response, we create an object which has a `restaurants` key whose value is an array of restaurants:
+To send back a JSON response, we create an object which has a `restaurants` key whose value is the array of restaurants:

 ```javascript
 {  //   key          value (array)